lilarin/Coursework-Graph-Plotter/README.md

-# Graphing program for entered functions
+# Application for drawing graphs of entered functions

 To use the program, [download](https://github.com/lilarin/Coursework-Graph-Plotter/raw/main/Graph%20plotter.zip) the file, unzip it and run the application through the shortcut.